Lixquid/blog/20240325-ssg-skull/index.md

       Challenger starts the next round.
     - If the Challenger revealed a Skull card in someone else's stack, the player whose stack contained the Skull card starts the next round.

+## End of the Game

+The game is over if either of the following conditions are met:

+- A player has managed to discard both of their Win Markers.
+They are the winner!
+- Every player except one has lost all of their cards.
+Whoever still has cards remaining is the winner!

 ## Variants